Have you ever craved a salad for dinner, but wondered if that was enough?

 2. Choose Your Protein

-The most common options for protein include meats like chicken, turkey, and sometimes beef and pork.
+- Poultry: The most common options for protein include meats like chicken and turkey.

 3. Choose Your Healthy Fats